FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 ## Node, Topics, Messages

 Before we go any further, let's talk about some of the core concept of ROS.
 In a nutshell, ROS is simply a middleware that allows you to communicate with robots, and let robots communicate with other robots.
+Therefore, the core functionality of ROS is simply communicating.

 If you are familiar with the concept of graphs, ROS 2 system can be thought of as a graph of nodes and edges, where nodes represent processes and edges represent communication.